kubearmor/KubeArmor/contribution/testing_guide.md

 # Testing Guide

-There are two ways to check the functionalities of KubeArmor: 1) testing kubeArmor in manual and 2) using the testing framework.
+There are two ways to check the functionalities of KubeArmor: 1) testing kubeArmor manually and 2) using the testing framework.

-# 1. Test KubeArmor in manual
+# 1. Test KubeArmor manually

 ## 1.1.
 Run 'kubectl proxy' in background